uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 primary key (id)
 ```

-Another new table is needed to store the source of the GPG keys used to validate the repo metadata.
+Another new table is needed to store the association of a GPG key to a repository:
 ```
-rhnContentSourceGPG
+rhnContentSourceGpg
 ====================
-content_source_id   number foreign key rhnContentSource(id)
+content_source_id   number not null foreign key rhnContentSource(id) gpg_key_id          number not null foreign key rhnCryptoKey(id) created             timestamp modified            timestamp
-key_url             string not null key_id              string not null

 ```

-The class `com.redhat.rhn.taskomatic.task.repomd.DebPackageWriter` must be changed to write any additional fields stored in the database into the generated `Packages.gz` file.
+The class `com.redhat.rhn.taskomatic.task.repomd.DebPackageWriter` must be enhanced to write any additional fields stored in the database into the generated `Packages.gz` file.

 _Note_: The same structure could be used to store additional RPM headers not yet stored.
 The corresponding class that needs to be changed is `com.redhat.rhn.taskomatic.task.repomd.PrimaryXmlWriter`.